keithalewis/lac/README.md

 value of the function.
 The following token is the symbol to load from the library using `dlsym(3)` declared in `<dlfcn.h>`.
 This returns a `void*` pointer but does not provide any information about the signature of the function it points to.
-The tokens after that are the argument up to then next newline are the types of the function.
+The tokens after that up to then next semicolon are the are the argument types of the function.

+If an argument is an ellipsis (`...`) then the function is _variadic_ and there is no need for a semicolon.

 The signature of the function is also stored in the dictionary.
 The symbol+signature is called a _thunk_.

 ## Call